 In 2019, the number of air transport movements at Amsterdam Airport Schiphol was approximately 496,826, carrying 71.7 million passengers.
-Although future environmental regulations may prevent air transport movements to return to pre-COVID-19 levels, Schiphol Nederland must safeguard the capacity and quality of its main airport Amsterdam Airport Schiphol in the short and long term in order to facilitate future development and continue to serve airlines with optimal efficiency in the next ten to fifteen years.
-Prior to the COVID-19 outbreak, pressure on operating capacity had increased as a result of rising air traffic.
-If Schiphol Nederland fails to prepare for a return to pre-COVID-19 passenger numbers and air transport levels, the quality and attractiveness of the fourth largest airport (in 2022) in Europe in terms of passengers, may come under pressure, and Amsterdam Airport Schiphol and therefore also the Netherlands may lose valuable network connections.
+In 2023, Amsterdam Airport Schiphol saw 441,969 air transport movements and passenger numbers landed at 61.9 million.
+Although future environmental regulations may prevent air transport movements to return to or grow beyond pre-COVID-19 levels, Schiphol Nederland must safeguard the capacity and quality of its main airport Amsterdam Airport Schiphol in the short and long term in order to facilitate future development and continue to serve airlines with optimal efficiency.
+Although traffic has not recovered to 2019 volumes, peak hour passenger volumes is already approaching pre-COVID-19 levels.
+Therefore, pressure on the airport's operating capacity remains high.